ChristianGCenteno/weatherAPI/README.md

-# Web Scraping Card Market Project
+# WEATHER AND POLLUTION DATA VISUALIZER FOR DUTCH CITIES PROJECT
-This is a personal project where I made a Web Scraping runnable to transform a Card Market offers into useful data for a PowerBI Report.
+This is a personal project where I made a API calls and SQLite Gateway to manipulate the pollution and weather information through a GUI application.

 ## Report proyect
-If you want to read more about this project, [here](Web%20Scrap%20CARDMARKET.pdf) is the `Web Scrap CARDMARKET.pdf` where I explain the process of this project and how to use it
+If you want to read more about this project, [here](WEATHER%20AND%20POLLUTION%20DATA%20VISUALIZER%20FOR%20DUTCH%20CITIES.pdf) is the `WEATHER AND POLLUTION DATA VISUALIZER FOR DUTCH CITIES.pdf` where I explain the process of this project and how to use it

-## Wan to try it?
-In the [final product repository](final%20product) is the executable and the architecture to run it and use the PowerBI procject to check the results (you need to install PowerBI Desktop before [PowerBI Desktop download page](https://www.microsoft.com/en-us/download/details.aspx?id=58494)).

-It's necessary to download all folders.

 ## Are you interested in the code?
-In the [source code repository](source%20code/packageWS) is the Python package with all the Python scripts.
+In the [source code repository](source%20code/packageWS) is the Python packages with all the Python scripts, maps and resources.

 **Have fun!**